How to Keep Your Feet Healthy and Happy

 Do not try to self-treat.
 Unless directed by a doctor or professional, it is better to not try to treat your own conditions.
 By doing so, you may be causing more damage or even wasting money on things that do not actually work.
 For best results and safe treatment, you should consult a physician or podiatrist.

 Do not ignore pain in your feet.
 Our feet get tired when we’re on standing all day, but if you experience persistent pain, your feet may be trying to tell you something.
-Pain in your feet is never normal, so do not ignore it!
+Pain in your feet is never normal, so do not ignore it.
+Schedule an appointment today!